BorgwardtLab/Kernelized-Rank-Learning/README.md

     gamma:   a float indicating the width of the RBF kernel or 'linear' for linear kernel

-    njobs:   an integer indicating the number of cores that will be used for parallization
+    njobs:   an integer indicating the number of cores that will be used for parallelization

 Output:

     Y_pred:  n2 x m matrix of n2 samples and m drugs

 ## Scripts for reproducing our experiments

 Download and preprocess the GDSC dataset:

     python dataset.py URLs_to_GDSC_datasets.txt